abpio/abp-commercial-docs/en/studio/kubernetes.md

 ![main-chart](./images/kubernetes/main-chart.png)

 - `Commands`: You have several options to execute commands for the main chart.
-  - `Build Docker Image(s)`: If build docker images are available for subcharts, it builds docker images for the selected chart.
+  - `Build Docker Image(s)`: If build docker images are available for subcharts, it builds all docker images for the selected main chart.
   - `Install Chart(s)`: Installs the selected chart to the current profile.
   - `Uninstall Chart(s)`: Uninstalls the selected chart from the current profile.
 - `Properties`: It opens the *Chart Properties* window.
 You can see the chart information in the *Chart Info* tab.
 In the *Metadata* tab, you can add metadata for the selected main chart.
 It overrides the metadata in the profile.
 In the *Kubernetes Services* tab, you can relate a Kubernetes service with the main chart; however, since the main chart usually doesn't create kubernetes service, we can leave it empty.